What the law says about carrying knives and dangerous articles

 What powers do police have to conduct searches for knives/weapons?

-You can be stopped by police in any public place and searched if we reasonably believe you are in possession of a knife or another type of weapon that is considered dangerous.
-You can also be stopped and have your vehicle searched for the same reasonable belief.
+You can be stopped by police in any public place and searched if we reasonably suspect you are in possession of a knife or another type of weapon that is considered dangerous.
+You can also be stopped and have your vehicle searched.

-If you are found to be carrying a knife or another dangerous weapon without a lawful excuse, this item can be confiscated and will not be returned to you.
+If you are found to be carrying a knife or another dangerous article without a lawful excuse, this item can be confiscated and will not be returned to you.

 Consequences of carrying a knife or edged weapon